 A further simplification is possible if we approximate $Z_{\rm gh}$ in the Gribov-Stingl form~\cite{Fukushima:2012qa}:

 with some mass scales $R_{1,2}$.
 Note that $Z_{\rm gh}(\tilde{k}^2 \rightarrow \infty) \rightarrow 1$.
 The corresponding modification in the effective Polyakov loop potential is given by

 for each ghost field.
-For demonstration, we fit the result of the Lattice determination of the wavefunction renormalization of the ghost propagator~\cite{Bogolubsky:2009dc} (in Landau gauge) with the parametrization~\eqref{eq:gh1}.
-A reasonable fit is obtained with parameters: $R_1 = 1.335$ GeV and $R_2=0.732$ GeV.
+For demonstration, we fit the result of the lattice determination of the wave function renormalization of the ghost propagator~\cite{Bogolubsky:2009dc} (in Landau gauge) with the parametrization~\eqref{eq:gh1}.
+A reasonable fit is obtained with parameters $R_1 = 1.335$ GeV and $R_2=0.732$ GeV.
 A similar scheme can be applied to the gluons, with a slightly modified form:

-The parameters are: $(g_1, R_1, R_2) = (4, 2.615, 1.660)$, $(g_2, R_3, R_4) = (1, 2.616, 6.794)$, and $m_A = 0.756$, all in appropriate units of GeVs.
-The results are shown in Fig.~\ref{fig3}.
+The parameters are $(g_1, R_1, R_2) = (4, 2.615, 1.660)$, $(g_2, R_3, R_4) = (1, 2.616, 6.794)$, and $m_A = 0.756$, all in appropriate units of GeVs.
+The results are shown in Fig.~\ref{fig4}.

-The change in the effective potential can be intuitively understood as follows: The enhancement of $Z_{\rm gh}$ at low momenta dictates $R_1 > R_2$, and with a stronger Boltzmann suppression gives $\vert U_1(R_1) \vert < \vert U_1(R_2) \vert$, and finally leads to a strengthening of the ghost potential (while preserving its sign).
-See Eq.~\eqref{eq:gh2}. ~\footnote{It is also possible that the function drops rapidly to zero in the deep infrared and hence the form~\eqref{eq:gh2} needs to be modified~\cite{Alkofer:2000wg,Fischer:2008uz,Iritani:2009mp}.
-The scenario in other gauges, and the efficacy of the commonly used approximation schemes, such as static approximation or expansions around simple poles, should be investigated in the future.} A stronger potential is also found when implementing the Lattice result of the gluon propagator with a wavefunction renormalization.
-On the other hand, the value of $T_d$ depends on the competition between the two, and requires an actual calculation to deduce the trend.
+The change in the effective potential can be intuitively understood as follows: The enhancement of $Z_{\rm gh}$ at low momenta dictates $R_1 > R_2$, with a stronger Boltzmann suppression gives $\vert U_1(R_1) \vert < \vert U_1(R_2) \vert$, and finally leads to a strengthening of the ghost potential (while preserving its sign).
+See Eq.~\eqref{eq:gh2}. ~\footnote{It is also possible that the function drops rapidly to zero in the deep infrared, and hence the form~\eqref{eq:gh2} needs to be modified~\cite{Alkofer:2000wg,Fischer:2008uz,Iritani:2009mp,Maas:2017csm,Maas:2019ggf}.
+Furthermore, there are more refined studies on decomposing the gluon propagators into $Z_{\rm glue}(k)$ and mass function $m_A(k)$~\cite{orlando1,orlando2}.
+The scenario in other gauges, and the efficacy of the commonly used approximation schemes, such as static approximation or expansions around simple poles, should be investigated in the future.} A stronger potential is also found when implementing the lattice result of the gluon propagator with a wave function renormalization.
+On the other hand, the value of $T_d$ depends on the competition between the two and requires an actual calculation to deduce the trend.

-We thus obtain an unified framework to discuss the modeling of an effective potential in different approximation schemes:
+We thus obtain a unified framework to discuss the modeling of an effective potential in different approximation schemes:

 with